jkmounts/MemberManager/README.md

 ```
 [2] In your terminal, move to the root-directory of the project `cd MemberManager`, and run `npm install` to install all the needed node-modules.

-[3] Start the server by running `node index.js` in your terminal.
+[3] Start the server by running `npm start` in your terminal.
 (Still from the MemberManager directory)

 [4] Navigate to <http://localhost:3000/> in your browser.